OwenPendrighElliott/CountdownCPP/README.md

 # Countdown Numbers C++

-I decided that it was time to learn C++, this is a C++ version of [my other countdown solver I made in Python.](https://github.com/OwenPendrighElliott/countdown_solver)
+I decided that it was time to start learning C++, this is a C++ version of [my other countdown solver I made in Python.](https://github.com/OwenPendrighElliott/countdown_solver)

 Due to the speed of C++ in comparison to Python this version uses some slightly different optimisations and can search for an arbitrary number of solutions.